 - Add milk, cocoa powder, sweetener, chocolate, vanilla extract and peppermint extract to the slow cooker.

-- Cover and cook on low for 2 to 3 house, stirring occasionally.
+- Cover and cook on low for 2 to 3 hours, stirring occasionally.

 Notes